 2. Avoid alcohol before bedtime as it causes disturbances in sleep resulting in less restful sleep.

-, but you’ll need to figure out of exercising in the morning or at night is best for you.
+3. Regular exercise can help you get a good night's sleep, but you’ll need to figure out of exercising in the morning or at night is best for you.

 4. Don’t go to bed hungry, but also avoid heavy meals before bedtime as this can affect your quality of sleep.